-In addition, the combined team also distributed educational materials in local languages for information purposes and to raise awareness in the villages.
+TB is among the top five causes of death in Sub-Saharan Africa.
+Responding to the burden of TB ad of that that information purposes and to raise awareness in the villages.
 One of the biggest challenge for the exminers has been access to the right information on processes for accessing their entitlements and the distributed materials will help to address this by documenting step-by-step the processes that needs to be followed in local languages using simple infographics.